How to create an impactful infographic

 As the interactive infographic is digital the facts and figures can be updated regularly to ensure the latest information is available.

-Links to websites can offer web-traffic benefits which also allows evaluation of campaign success, particularly if you’re sharing your infographic through social media or as part of a digital campaign.
+Links to websites can offer web-traffic benefits which also allow evaluation of campaign success, particularly if you’re sharing your infographic through social media or as part of a digital campaign.